Skip to content

 How quality-based selection helps uncover the cost vs. quality sweet spot

 Cost is often the first thing project owners look at when soliciting proposals for engineering services and making project hiring decisions.
-It’s understandable why this is so as return on investment (ROI), financial viability and the economic health of your community are top priorities.
-However, focusing on cost over quality can also lead to less value:
+It’s understandable why this is so; return on investment, financial viability, and the economic health of your community are top priorities.

 • Higher operations and maintenance costs (therefore higher total project costs)